 Much of my scholarly work is based in the reciprocal relation of research and teaching.
 Teaching often leads me to new areas of research, and conversely my research always finds it way back into curricular development and classroom practice.
 Much of my teaching and research has focused on questions posed from an interdisciplinary perspective: How do poets understand or remake tradition?
 What language, form, metaphors, themes can migrate from one place to another, from one time to another?
 How do the material conditions of oral transmission, writing and publishing and the institutions of reception and preservation make possible the persistence of poems over time and space?
 How does literary form respond to ideas of history, political hopes, and personal understandings of identity?

 These questions guide my research in American and other English language poetry in the period since the industrial revolution.
 My monographs, edited volumes, special journal issues, and essays return to these questions, and particularly to the nexus of historical understanding and poetic form.
 My first book, History and the Prism of Art: Browning’s Poetic Experiments (Ohio State University Press), investigated nineteenth-century historicisms and their implications for the dramatic monologue, historical irony, and the long poem.
 The book ranged across the whole of Robert Browning’s long career, from his early infatuation with Shelley’s politics through the great monologues to his late meditations on art and religion.
 The volume ended with a consideration of similar questions in the long poems of Ezra Pound, William Carlos Williams and Charles Olson.
-This work was supported by a grant from the American Council of Learned Societies.
-My early work and my current projects cross temporal and spatial divides, looking at transatlantic and global exchanges and the links between nineteenth-century and modernist writing.

 - History and the Prism of Art: Browning's Poetic Experiments.
 Columbus: Ohio State University Press, 1987.
 341 pp.